-The core of the UNGPs is know and show, meaning know your risks of impacts and communicate, how you manage such risks.
-For a company to know its impacts and to show, how the company addresses such impact, it needs to conduct regular human rights impact assessments.
+The core of the UNGPs is to know and show - to know your risks of impacts and to communicate, how you manage these risks.
+For a company to know its impacts and to show how these are addressed, it needs to conduct regular human rights impact assessments.

-A human rights impact assessment is a process for identifying, preventing or mitigating risks of adverse impacts from business operations and services on, at minimum, all 48 human rights listed in the International Bill of Human Rights.
-The 48 human rights include the ILO core labour rights.
+A human rights impact assessment is a process for identifying, preventing, or mitigating risks of adverse impacts from business operations and services on, at minimum, all 48 human rights listed in the International Bill of Human Rights.
+The 48 human rights include the International Labor Organization core labor rights.
 Human rights impact assessments should provide an overview of where companies identify risks of adverse human rights impacts, and which actions and processes they have in place to prevent or mitigate these.
 We have decided also to identify, where we have positive impacts on human rights.

-How We Conducted Our Human Rights Impact Assessment
+How We Conducted our Year 2 Human Rights Impact Assessment

-We have had a systematic and structured approach to conducting our human rights impact assessment.
-We started by defining the scope of the assessment and chose to focus on our 3 Danish locations, including our headquarters in Lystrup.
-Our Danish locations in Lystrup, Grenaa and Herlev, are a mix of production and office facilities and cover approximately 83% of our total global workforce.
+This impact assessment is our Year 2 assessment and therefore takes basis in our Year 1 assessment, which covered our 3 Danish locations, including our headquarters in Lystrup.
+The methodology used for our Year 1 assessment can be read here.

+Our Danish locations in Lystrup, Grenaa, and Herlev are a mix of production and office facilities, covering approximately 82% of our total global workforce.